Foodborne Pathogen Testing

 Industry Application:

-Primary target in outbreak investigations involving food service.
-Routine screening for high-risk manual assembly foods.
-Testing of imported produce and agricultural irrigation water.
+Primary target in outbreak investigations; routine screening for high-risk manual-assembly foods; testing of imported produce and agricultural water.

 Industries at Risk for Foodborne Pathogens

-Targeted foodborne pathogen testing for high-risk commodity groups.
+Targeted foodborne pathogen testing for high-risk commodity groups, with foodborne pathogen testing protocols matched to each vertical.

 Beef and Poultry safety testing